 Prepare yourself by sitting down and coming up with answers to residency interview questions like these in advance.
 Determine how to tie your answers into the overall theme of the interview, your qualifications, and the specific needs or parameters of the program you are interviewing with.
 Write your answers down.
-Then, rehearse your responses until you are not only comfortable answering residency interview questions, but confident that you will be able to provide solid answers to any unanticipated questions.
-As part of preparation process we recommend to participate in mock interviews.
-Learn more about our Medical Residency Interview Preparation Services
+Then, rehearse your responses until you are not only comfortable answering residency interview questions but confident that you will be able to provide solid answers to any unanticipated questions.
+As an essential part of the preparation process, we recommend participating in mock interviews for experienced professionals be able to guide you in the right direction.

-To help you get ready for your interview, we’ve prepared sample directions about how to answer some residency interview questions that an interviewer may pose.
+To help you get ready for your interview, we’ve prepared a sample, very basic directions about how to answer some residency interview questions that an interviewer may pose.

 This is the number one most commonly residency interview question asked during an interview.
 On the surface, it is basic, unassuming and benign.

 Yet, the question is still confusing.
 Regarding this residency interview question, many applicants ask us: “What do I say?
 Do I tell the program about my professional experience?
 Do they want to know about my personal interests?
 What is the interviewer truly asking?”